deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_10_1.png)

-> 🔼 The figure compares the image generation results of the official VAR and HART models at different resolutions, showcasing the improved scalability of HART.
+> 🔼 The figure shows the comparison of image generation results between the official VAR and HART models at different resolutions, highlighting the improved scalability and efficiency of HART.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Scalable-resolution transformer accelerates convergence when finetuning HART at higher resolution thanks to relative position embeddings that supports resolution interpolation.